Engine Knocking – Pinging – Rattling Noise – Most common causes.

 Then, most likely you’re probably experiencing, engine spark knock (engine knocking).
 So, what do you think, is making that engine knocking noise.

-Thankfully, There Are Ways To Narrow, The Engine Knocking Noise:
+Thankfully, There Are Ways To Narrow Down, The Engine Knocking Noise:

 First, Check If The (EGR) Valve Is Working Properly

 The (EGR) valve should open when ?
 The engine is accelerating or lugging under a load.
-This allows intake vacuum, to suck some exhaust in; through the (EGR) valve, to dilute the air/fuel mixture slightly.
+Because, this allows intake vacuum, to suck some exhaust in, through the (EGR) valve.
+Consequently, to dilute the air/fuel mixture slightly.
 This lowers combustion temperatures and prevents, engine spark knock.

-Inspect the operation of the (EGR) valve and check for; a buildup of carbon deposits, on the valve pintle or valve port; that may be, blocking the flow of exhaust, back into the engine.
-Clean off the carbon deposits with a wire brush and carburetor cleaner or; replace the (EGR) valve if it is defective.
+Inspect the operation of the (EGR) valve and check for, a buildup of carbon deposits.
+Usually, on the valve pintle or valve port, that may be, blocking the flow of exhaust, back into the engine.
+Clean off the carbon deposits with a wire brush and carburetor cleaner.
+Then, replace the (EGR) valve if it is defective.

-Your engine has a knock (KS) sensor; that should detect detonation and tell the computer, to retard the ignition timing.
-If your engine requires premium grade fuel; but you are using regular or mid-grade fuel; the knock sensor should detect any detonation that may occur when; the engine is working hard under load and cause the (PCM) to retard timing.
+Your engine has a (KS), that should detect detonation and tell the computer, to retard the ignition timing.
+If your engine requires premium grade fuel, but you are using regular or mid-grade fuel.
+Then, the knock sensor should detect any detonation that may occur when, the engine is working hard under load.
+And, cause the (PCM) to retard timing.

 Knock Sensors (KS) Bolted To Engine Block